 Getting started with RPC-VMware#

-Rackspace Private Cloud powered by VMware (RPC-VMware) offers you the ability to quickly expand data center capacity without the need for further investment in physical assets.
+RPC-VMware offers you the ability to quickly expand data center capacity without the need for further investment in physical assets.
 With direct access to the VMware APIs, you can use your existing scripts, and the same VMware and third-party tools to easily manage the hosted VMware environment.
-It improves agility by helping to eliminate long procurement lead times, so that you can readily meet new business demands while maintaining control.
+Improving agility by helping to eliminate long procurement lead times, ensuring you readily meet new business demands while maintaining control.

-RPC-VMware is a hosted cloud dedicated to you.
-It contains core components, such as: vCenter, vSphere, VMware NSX, and VMware vRealize Operations.
-You can choose to add more components, such as vRealize Automation.
-If you choose to include all of the components, you can implement a private cloud offering with on-demand, self-service features for deploying and managing applications and infrastructure in a Software-Defined Data Center (SDDC).
+If you include all of the above components, you can implement a private cloud offering with on-demand, self-service features for deploying and managing applications and infrastructure in a SDDC.

 The following diagram shows the architecture of RPC-VMware as configured with optional add-on components.

 The core features of RPC-VMware are based on the underlying VMware vCenter Server and VMware vSphere products.
-These features include the following capabilities for you:
+These features include the following capabilities:

-- Deploy virtual machines (VMs) on-demand into clusters that are preconfigured for high availability and load balancing.
+- Deploying virtual machines (VMs) on-demand into clusters that are preconfigured for high availability and load balancing.

-- Run your VMs on hypervisors that are dedicated solely to you and that are using preconfigured datastores and networks.
+- Running your VMs on dedicated hypervisors with preconfigured datastores and networks.

-- Migrate VMs on-demand between hypervisors and datastores.
+- Migrating VMs on-demand between hypervisors and datastores.